surajchhetry/litepg-rs/README.md

 # minimal-rust-pgsql-driver
-A minimal postgresql driver to lean about how driver works.
+A minimal postgresql driver to learn about how database driver works.